Input Masks

 Color Attribute: use vertex color attribute to mask hair effects.
 If multiple channels are used, then the average value is used for masking.

-Similar to Influence Range mask but can be assigned to any type of deformer input property.
+Similar to Influence Range input mask but can be assigned to any parameter of deformer.

-We use Quadratic falloff to control Duplicate Strands deformer falloff on the curve
+We use Quadratic falloff mask to control Duplicate Strands deformer generation radius

-• Simple - gradually changes the mask falloff from 0 to 100%.
+• Simple - gradient that goes from 0 to 1, with customizable blend falloff.
 Can be inverted.

 Curve Attribute